Odden69/Miller_and_Davies/README.md

 #### Final AWS steps
 - Go back to your S3 bucket and create a media/ folder and click upload.
 Click Add Files and add all product images.
 Under the Permission drop down, select *Grant Public Read Access*.
 And the click upload.
 #### Connecting Heroku and AWS
-- Go back to Heroku and create a AWS_ACCESS_KEY_ID and a AWS_SECRET_ACCESS_KEY Config Var and paste in the keys from the csv file you downloaded from AWS.
+- Go back to Heroku and create a AWS_ACCESS_KEY_ID and an AWS_SECRET_ACCESS_KEY Config Var and paste in the keys from the csv file you downloaded from AWS.
 - Also add a USE_AWS Config Var and set it to True.
 #### Set up a gmail host
 - In settings.py change the DEFAULT_FROM_EMAIL to your own email address.